2 Bay Area Men Indicted For Planning to Firebomb Democratic Headquarters in Sacramento

-According to court documents, 45-year-old Napa resident Ian Benjamin Rogers and 37-year-old Vallejo resident Jarrod Copeland started planning their attacks on targets they associated with Democrats in the wake of the 2020 Presidential election, seeking support from an anti-government militia group.READ MORE: Amid Local Opposition, Hayward Power Plant Allowed To Resume Operations After Explosion
+According to court documents, 45-year-old Napa resident Ian Benjamin Rogers and 37-year-old Vallejo resident Jarrod Copeland started planning their attacks on targets they associated with Democrats in the wake of the 2020 Presidential election, seeking support from an anti-government militia group.READ MORE: VIDEO: Richard Sherman's Attempted In-Laws Home Break-In Captured On Surveillance Video

 According to the indictment, the defendants planned to use incendiary devices to attack their targets and hoped their attacks would prompt a movement.